Ingenia-SE/TDF-SARUS/README.md

 ### Repository Contents
 This information will be updated once new information is available.

-1 - Model Project & SARUS_Project: Contain the updated SYSML project with our system model (including its requirements).
+1. SARUS_Project folder: Contains the updated SysML project with our system model (including its requirements).

 ### How to submit an ECR?